arssher/conf/readme.txt

   added).

-Mint shorcuts conf:

-  Place new shorctcuts to dconf-settings-template.conf, then run ydisk_to_machine.sh, it will install them on the system

 Emacs conf:

   Only init.el file and two dirs -- static_packages and themes -- are backup'ed.
   The rest is the ELPA's business.

 gdb conf: